Farratto/WalkThisWay/README.md

 ### Change Log

+* v3.2.1: FIXED: rare problems with speed window on client-controlled NPCs.
+Accomodation for CoreRPG change to EffectManager.addEffect.
 * v3.2.0: FIXED: Rare error when standing up; was not reporting prone as an effect affecting speed.
 Charger feat from 2024 PHB now fully automated improved dash.
 Dash will now expire on turn change without having BCE loaded.
 * v3.1.0: FIXED: Standing up was cutting max speed by half, when it should be consuming half of max speed; crawl speed was also cutting max speed by half when it should be consuming an additional foot per foot consumed.
 Reordered Right-click menu.
 Minor performance improvements.
 * v3.0.11: FIXED: Dash sometimes doubling on client side.
 Throwing error when opening speed window from client side for the first time and SC not loaded.
 Rare errors when using speed syntax incorrectly.